Joe Litchfield

-Joe Litchfield (born 8 July 1998) is a British swimmer.
-He has won gold medals as part of a team at the European Championship, and a team bronze at the World Championship.
-His older brother Max Litchfield is also a swimmer.
+Joe Richard Litchfield (born 8 July 1998) is a British swimmer.
+He has won gold medals as part of a team at the European Championship, and a team bronze at the World Championship and competed at the 2020 Summer Olympics and 2024 Summer Olympics.

 Career

+Litchfield was born in Pontefract, West Yorkshire, the son of former professional footballer, Peter Litchfield and his older brother Max Litchfield is also a swimmer.